sqwiggle/node-webkit-mac-updater/README.md

 ## Usage

 It's upto your application to know whether an update is needed and where to find it.
 You can do this by periodically hitting an API endpoint under your control.
-Once you know an update is needed then simply let the updater know where to find the dmg:
+Once you know an update is needed then simply let the updater know where to find the dmg.

+This gives you the oppertunity to ask the user if they wish to update or force an update in the background.

 ```js
 var Updater = require('node-webkit-mac-updater');